nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 ## The network

-In a DP NN there are layers of neurons and there is freedom how to connect the neurons.
+In a DL NN there are layers of neurons and there is freedom how to connect the neurons.
 The outputs of previous layers are fed into the succeeding layer as inputs.
 A succinct way to write the input-output relationship for one layer